 Sebastian Salvadó, the creative director for the design firm RIOS, wrote in the Wall Street Journal about his idea to help people transform their homes by building a “super porch” – an enclosed space covering much of people’s front yards.

 We were a bit amused because we’ve been building super porches for years.
-We refer to them as timber frame pavilions (we even offer several as kits).
+We refer to them as timber frame pavilions.
 These much-loved indoor/outdoor spaces get a lot of use–whether for entertaining, cooking al fresco, an outdoor exercise (or yoga) space, taking the perfect afternoon nap, or immersed in a good book on a crisp autumn day by a wood-burning fireplace.